CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/client-credentials.md

 const response = await authFetch('http://localhost:3000/private');
 ```

-## Deleting a token
+## Other token actions

-You can see all your existing tokens by doing a POST to `http://localhost:3000/idp/credentials/`
+You can see all your existing tokens on your account page
-with as body a JSON object containing your email and password.
+or by doing a GET request to the same API to create a new token.
-The response will be a JSON list containing all your tokens.
+The details of a token can be seen by doing a GET request to the resource URL of the token.

-Deleting a token requires also doing a POST to the same URL,
+A token can be deleted by doing a DELETE request to the resource URL of the token.

-but adding a `delete` key to the JSON input object with as value the ID of the token you want to remove.
+All of these actions require you to be logged in to the account.